Many diet plans out there frame cheat meals or cheat days as having important benefits.

 If you’re a bodybuilder on a long cut for a show, then refeeds are likely to help prevent adverse effects of dieting for too long.
 But even in this case, choosing healthy foods is still a better idea.

-However, most people aren’t preparing for a bodybuilding or fitness competition and do not need to take drastic action to boost metabolism or prevent starvation mode, whatever that means.
+However, most people aren’t preparing for a bodybuilding or fitness competition and do not need to take drastic action to boost metabolism or prevent starvation mode.

 For healthy people trying to stay healthy or lose a bit of weight, cheat meals are unnecessary at best and may be detrimental.